mcneilco/acas-dotfiles/README.md

 # Information

-This repo is mean to be forked by you.
+This repo is meant to be forked by you into your own private git repo.
 It serves as a starting place for people to share their alias' and function's

-## Installation (specific to bbolt)
+## Installation

 > Note, this will overwrite my .bash_profile

 git clone git@bitbucket.org:mcneilco/dotfiles.git ~/.dotfiles

 cd ~/.dotfiles

-git checkout bbolt

 cp system/.bash_profile ~/.bash_profile